 Bit Index Field Name Description 15:12 Error Code Completion error code.
 These three bits encode error conditions detected from error checking performed by the integrated block on received Completions.
 Its encodings are: 0000: Normal termination (all data received).
 0001: The Completion TLP is poisoned.
-0010: Request terminated by a Completion with UR, CA or CRS status 0011: Request terminated by a Completion with no data, or the byte count in the Completion was higher than the total number of bytes expected for the request.
+0010: Request terminated by a Completion with UR, CA or CRS status.
+0011: Request terminated by a Completion with no data, or the byte count in the Completion was higher than the total number of bytes expected for the request.
 0100: The current Completion being delivered has the same tag of an outstanding request, but its Requester ID, TC, or Attr fields did not match with the parameters of the outstanding request.
 0101: Error in starting address.
 The low address bits in the Completion TLP header did not match with the starting address of the next expected byte for the request.
 0110: Invalid tag.
 This Completion does not match the tags of any outstanding request.
 1001: Request terminated by a Completion timeout.
 The other fields in the descriptor, except bit [30], the requester Function [55:48], and the tag field [71:64], are invalid in this case, because the descriptor does not correspond to a Completion TLP.
-1000: Request terminated by a Function-Level Reset (FLR) targeted at the Function that generated the request.
-The other fields in the descriptor, except bit [30], the requester Function [55:48], and the tag field [71:64], are invalid in this case, because the descriptor does not correspond to a Completion TLP.
 28:16 Byte Count These 13 bits can have values in the range of 0 - 4096 bytes.
 If a Memory Read Request is completed using a single completion, the Byte Count value indicates Payload size in bytes.
 This field must be set to 4 for I/O read Completions and I/O write Completions.
 The byte count must be set to 1 while sending a Completion for a zero-length memory read, and a dummy payload of 1 Dword must follow the descriptor.
 For each Memory Read Completion, the Byte Count field must indicate the remaining number of bytes required to complete the Request, including the number of bytes returned with the Completion.
 If a Memory Read Request is completed using multiple Completions, the Byte Count value for each successive Completion is the value indicated by the preceding Completion minus the number of bytes returned with the preceding Completion.
-29 Locked Read Completion This bit is set to 1 when the completion is in response to a Locked Reac request.
+29 Locked Read Completion This bit is set to 1 when the completion is in response to a Locked Read request.
 It is set to 0 for all other completions.

-Table 3-11: Requester Completion Descriptor Fields (Cont'd)
+Table 3-12: Requester Completion Descriptor Fields (Cont'd)